ftrias/TeensyDebug/README.md

 This beta distribution has a custom uploader that only works on Macs.
 After installing it, when you press the Upload button, Arduino will compile and upload the program and then start GDB in a new window (which will connect to the Teensy).
 This simplifies deployment and eliminates having to search for the ELF file.

 This tool requires Python.
 It is installed by running `run.command -i` located in the disribution direction.
-This script creates a new menu option in Arduino.
+This script creates a new menu option in Arduino and copies itself to the tools directory.
+It makes no changes to any source code.

-This new menu provides three options: "Use Dual Serial", "Take over Serial", and "Off".
+The new menu provides three options: "Use Dual Serial", "Take over Serial", and "Off".

 * Use Dual Serial: If you compile Dual Serial support, the second USB Serial will be used to communicate with GDB.
 All optimizations will be turned off.

 * Take over Serial: GDB will use the USB Serial to communicate with the Teensy.
-The library will redefine Serial so that GDB will print your data.
+The library will redefine Serial so that any calls to Serial will cause GDB to print your data.
 All optimizations will be turned off.

 * Off: GDB is not used.

 If you use this tool, you don't need the `#pragma` or `debug.begin()` statements.

+The tool is written in Python can can easily be ported to other platforms.

 Running manually
 -------------------------------------------